Signs of Hidden Shower Plumbing Leaks

 Key Takeaways

-- Hidden shower plumbing leaks often show indirect signs rather than visible water
+- Hidden shower plumbing leaks often show stains, odors, soft materials, or ceiling marks before visible water appears

 - Early indicators include musty odors, discoloration, and surface changes